My First Day At Art School ✹ Revisited

 Beautifully lemony photography by Estúdio Bloom

 No time to think about what kind of book we’d each my making though - there was drinking to do.
 Another hour later, the seminar room had been transformed into the venue for a welcome party.
-All three year groups mingled together with the lecturers, discussing an assortment of conversation topics just as random as before.
+All three year groups mingled together with the lecturers, discussing an assortment of conversation topics just as broad as before.
 As we clinked our room-temperature ciders together and made a toast, I was already starting to feel at home.

 My arrival at art school had already been filled with firsts.
 I had my first project briefing, made my first new friends, shared my first drink with classmates and saw my first confusing drawing on a blackboard - all of which, I am certain there will be many more of.